YOU ARE EXPLORING

 In addition to exceptional training, residents at IU School of Medicine receive competitive benefits, including generous stipends and paid time off.
 Arnett Family Medicine Residency trainees receive an additional education stipend based on their stage of training: PGY-1 $10,000 and $1200 technology stipend; PGY-2 $5,000; PGY-3 $5,000.
 First and second-year residents receive 21 paid vacation/sick days, and third-year residents can take up to 28 paid vacation/sick days.

-Other benefits of the residency program include a laptop; iPad; iPhone with data plan; paid AAFP and AMA membership dues; malpractice insurance; State of Indiana licensing fees; medical/dental insurance plans (paid in full for residents and family); disability and life insurance; cost of ABFM certification exam; cost of USMLE or COMLEX Step 3 registration fee; BLS, ACLS, NRP, Advanced Life Support for Obstetrics (ALSO), PALS and ATLS courses.
-For those who are interested, the program also offers informatics training, Medicare and Medicaid-compliance training, online access to medical education resources (including Lexicomp, UpToDate, MD Consult, Micromedex, DynaMed, AAFP On-line Procedures and more), free parking, and two free monogrammed lab coats.
-All on-call scrubs are provided.
+Other benefits of the residency program include a laptop; iPhone with data plan; paid AAFP and AMA membership dues; malpractice insurance; State of Indiana licensing fees; medical/dental insurance plans (paid in full for residents and family); disability and life insurance; cost of ABFM certification exam; cost of USMLE or COMLEX Step 3 registration fee; BLS, ACLS, NRP, Advanced Life Support for Obstetrics (ALSO), and PALS courses.
+The program also offers Medicare and Medicaid compliance training; online access to medical education resources (including Lexicomp, UpToDate, Micromedex, AAFP On-line Procedures and more); free parking; monogrammed lab coats; and scrubs.